charge investigation guide [amazon digital]

 To stop Amazon Digital charges, you need to identify and cancel each subscription individually:

-1. Log into your Amazon Account at amazon.Com.
+1. Log into your Amazon Account at amazon.com.

 2. Go to Account > Memberships & Subscriptions.